neutrinoceros/vac2fost/README.rst

 warning: this work has seen very little usage outside of its author's laptop, any user feedback is therefor essential to making this program more reliable.
-Please do report bugs on sight, thanks.
+Please do report bugs at sight, thanks.

 vac2fost
 ========

 vac2fost is a Python 3.6+ program that translates `.vtu` formated MPI-AMRVAC output files into `.fits` files compatible with mcfost 3D model input format.

 ``vac2fost.py`` can be used for python scripting, importing its ``main()`` function within Python, or as an command-line executable.